 5. Once the fermentation was complete, the beer was strained to remove any solids and then it was ready to be consumed.

-The Sumerians had a highly organized system for brewing and distributing beer.
-They had professional brewers, known as “tabarni,” who were responsible for making the beer.
+The Sumerians believed that beer had medicinal properties and it was often used as a means of payment.
+It was also an important part of religious ceremonies and was offered to the gods as a sacrifice.
+They had a highly organized system for brewing and distributing beer.
+They had professional brewers, known as « tabarni, » who were responsible for making the beer.
 The beer was then sold at taverns, which were a common gathering place in Sumerian society.

 The Sumerians also developed a system of writing, known as cuneiform, which they used to record various aspects of their society, including the production and consumption of beer.
 There are many cuneiform tablets that contain records of the production and trade of beer in Sumer.

 The Sumerians spread their knowledge of beer making to other civilizations, and it is likely that their techniques influenced the development of beer in other parts of the world.
+This is particularly the case with Egyptian beer, which is largely believed to have developed from Sumerian practices, includign brewing with dates and roasting malt under the Sun.

 As the Sumerian civilization declined, the production and consumption of beer also declined.
 However, the legacy of Sumerian beer making lived on, and it has had a lasting impact on the development of beer as we know it today.